[Wellbeing, Personal Development, Productivity]

 I can’t help but wonder that if time management really worked, we’d all have got the hang of it by now.
 I mean, it seems to have created the reverse problem.
-People go on courses to learn how to manage their work time better and end up with gantt-chart style diaries that take an Olympian marathon runner’s resilience to keep up with.
+People go on courses to learn how to manage their productivity and work time better and end up with gantt-chart style diaries that take an Olympian marathon runner’s resilience to keep up with.
 The result is that we all get strung out, desperately trying to keep up with packed worked and life diaries that don’t give us any down-time – or even a little respite.
 And it has become respite, as we are up against it all the time.

 Optimising – NOT Managing

 Managing time seems a little mad as let’s face it, we have no control over it and whilst it is infinite in a universal sense, each individual has a limited number of minutes in a day to make use of.
 This is why optimising energy and productivity, rather than managing time, should be our goal.

 Optimising our energy gives us something vital, the ability to see through the task we need to do.
 The reality is, the majority of us are strung out and when we’re fatigued our physiological and mental ability to complete a task well, dramatically drops; as does our enjoyment of it.
 We get more done with optimised energy that is focused on the things that will bring us a positive return.
 So how do we achieve it?

 - Know your Goals – and WHY you want them.
 What do they bring to you in terms of your values in life?
 When your goals are in conflict with your values then your motivation to get them done and your energy to do them will fall.
 It is common for this to happen in a work scenario, which is why more businesses are driving for purpose-driven business strategies and recruit staff that are aligned to them.
 If something is in conflict with your values, at a minimum this needs reviewing.
 Can it be re-framed in terms of your overall goals?
 If not, this will sap your energy and contribute to stress, dissatisfaction, energy depletion and goals being missed.